kaylagordon/colorPickerFrontend/README.md

 ### [Click here](https://github.com/kaylaewood/palettePickerBackend) to view the backend repo for this project.

 ### ABOUT
-This app was built to help people increase their math fluency in three areas: simplifying, factoring, and deriving.
-Users can choose their topic of study and the time they would like to spend practicing.
-During the round, users will answer questions.
-If the answer is correct, a new card will appear.
-If the answer is incorrect, the user can change their answer.
-After the round is played, users will see their stats.
+This app enables users to find and save color palettes for projects.
+Users can generate random palettes, lock the colors they like, and then regenerate the colors they don't.
+Then, users can create projects and assign palettes to projects.
+Users can also delete projects and palettes.

-The problem sets are created using methods that generate random numbers and problem structures.
-Fetch calls are made to the [Newton API](https://github.com/aunyks/newton-api) to check user answers.
+For this application, we built the backend and frontend from scratch.
+The frontend was built with React Hooks and Redux.
+The backend was build with Node.js, Express, knex, and postgreSQL.
+Everything was tested using Jest and Enzyme.
+Fetch calls are made to our [heroku hosted API](http://palettepickerapp.herokuapp.com/api/v1/projects).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project has a robust testing suite.

 ### DEV SET UP INSTRUCTIONS
 - `git clone` this repo